 While flossing a young child's teeth should begin as soon as two teeth come in side-by-side, mouthwash can come into play at a later age.
 According to the American Dental Association (ADA), children under the age of 6 should not use mouthwash because it's difficult for them to keep from swallowing it.
 Swallowing mouthwash poses health hazards to young children -- especially if they swallow an adult mouthwash containing alcohol.

 After the age of 6, it's OK to start teaching your child to use mouthwash -- under adult supervision.
 Make sure to use only rinses designed for children, since they don't contain alcohol and are less harmful if your kid accidentally swallows some of it.

 Children's mouthwashes also usually contain fluoride for strong teeth and have a flavor kids like -- like bubblegum -- which makes the experience more enjoyable.
 Some kids' mouthwashes also have an ingredient that changes color when it meets with bacteria and food particles, so when your child spits it out they can see just how effective rinsing with mouthwash can be [source: Listerine].

 Want to know more about dental care?
-Brush up on hygiene smarts with more information on the next page.
+Brush up on hygiene smarts with more information below.

 - American Dental Association.
 "Cavity Prevention Tips from the American Dental Association."
 Jan.
 2008.
 (Sept.
 4, 2011). http://www.ada.org/sections/newsAndEvents/pdfs/cavity_prevention_tips.pdf